Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 -In the kinetic branch there are the explanation about the DJI assistant test along with the installation file.

--In the melodic branch there are one markdown file for each method we tried : hector_quadrotor package and ArduPilot We also created a folder with all the pictures that illustrates our markdown files and some extra graph.
+-In the melodic branch there are one markdown file for each method we tried : hector_quadrotor package and ArduPilot We also created a folder with all the pictures that illustrate our markdown files and some extra graph.